 On this day, Dec.
 17, in hip-hop history...

 The "Hot Nigga" rapper was a rising star in the rap game in the summer of 2014.
-Bobby's #ShmoneyDance craze associated with viral song painted the Jamaican-American as the fresh face of a new generation of Brooklyn rappers like Troy Ave and Joey Bada$$ and soon scored him a label deal with Epic Records.
-But his past caught up with him faster than he had hoped in December of that same year.
+Bobby's #ShmoneyDance craze associated with viral song painted the Jamaican-American as the fresh face of a new generation of Brooklyn rappers along with MCs like Troy Ave and Joey Bada$$.
+The viral track soon scored Shmurda a label deal with Epic Records, but his past caught up with him faster than he had hoped in December of that same year.

 Fast forward to Sept.
-2, 2016, Bobby pleaded guilty to one count of third-degree conspiracy and one count of weapons possession as a part of a plea deal.
+2, 2016 when Bobby pleaded guilty to one count of third-degree conspiracy and one count of weapons possession as a part of a plea deal.
 The rapper was convicted and sentenced to seven years in prison.
-Check out XXL's full timeline of Bobby Shmurda's case as it stands today.

 In early 2017, Shmurda was sentenced to four additional years after entering a guilty plea for attempting to sneak a shank into Rikers Island back in 2015.
 Luckily, for him, the Brooklyn rapper will serve the sentence for the shank concurrently, so it won't be added on top of the seven-year bid he's already serving.

 At around the same time as the shank incident, Shmurda appeared to be doing as well as could be, settling into his life behind bars, and working in the prison commissary.
 Photos of the incarcerated MC surfaced in Oct. of 2017, marking the first time the public got a glimpse at Shmurda since being locked up.

 As of Oct.
 2018, it's been reported that Bobby could be eligible for parole in 2020, and his mother, Leslie Pollard, has been maintaining her positive vibes, keeping the "Hot N---a" rapper's fans updated through her social media posts.